geoffhendrey/cop-examples/example/meteodata/README.md

 - extract latitudes and longitudes, call [open-meteo.com](open-meteo.com) and request current data
 - parse the response, convert it to open telemetry metric packet and sent it to the [platform](https://developer.cisco.com/docs/cisco-observability-platform/#!data-ingestion-introduction)

-Zodiac function is implemented as a Micronaut application in Java, sources are present in directory `open-meteo-zodiac`.
+Zodiac function is implemented as a Micronaut application in Java (version 21), sources are present in directory `open-meteo-zodiac`.

 There is little to be stated about the implementation itself, maybe only few facts: